 Official graduation rates are released well into the next academic year in the state of Indiana.
-Therefore, 2021 cohort data was utilized for this sub-indicator rating.
-The state of Indiana saw a four-year cohort graduation rate of 86.7% in 2021.
-PLA Virtual's graduation rate was suppressed due to a small 2021 cohort.
-The school receives a rating of Not Applicable for Graduation Rate.
+Therefore, 2021-22 cohort data was utilized for this sub-indicator rating.
+The state of Indiana saw a four-year cohort graduation rate of 86.4% in 2021-22.
+PLA Virtual's graduation rate was 56.0%.
+With a difference of 30.4% the school receives a rating of Does Not Meet Standard, for Graduation Rate.